Sign Up

 Pathophysiology and Mechanism of Injury in Pediatric Abusive Head Trauma

-Infants and children presenting with AHT may have a severe brain injury, often in the absence of significant trauma and with minimal or no external injury (Piteau et al., 2012).
-Distinguishing features of AHT include subdural hemorrhage, diffuse multi-layered retinal hemorrhages, and diffuse brain injury or edema (Christian, 2019).
-Additional injuries may include spinal cord, ligamentous, vertebral and paraspinal soft tissues (Choudhary et al., 2014).
-The physical mechanisms associated with shaking include rapid and repetitive flexion, extension, and rotation of the head and neck, which have been proposed to explain this injury pattern.
+Infants and children presenting with AHT may have a severe brain injury, often in the absence of significant trauma and with minimal or no external injury (Christian, 2024).
+Distinguishing features of AHT include subdural hemorrhage, diffuse multi-layered retinal hemorrhages, and diffuse brain injury or edema (Christian, 2024).
+The physical mechanisms associated with shaking include rapid and repetitive flexion, extension, and head and neck rotation, which have been proposed to explain this injury pattern.
 Visible signs of injury may not always be apparent.
 With impact, a more notable physical injury may be present, such as bruising, broken bones, lacerations, or bleeding.
 Additional findings may include lethargy and irritability.

-Due to the physical nature of infants and children's anatomy, they are more vulnerable to injury due to angular (rotational) deceleration than adults (Piteau et al., 2012).
-It has been identified that the following features contribute to pediatric AHT injury susceptibility (Case et al., 2001):
+Due to the physical nature of infants' and children's anatomy, they are more vulnerable to injury due to angular (rotational) deceleration when compared to adults.
+It has been identified that the following features contribute to pediatric AHT injury susceptibility (Christian, 2024):

 • The infant's head is large, heavy, and unstable relative to the infant's body.
 The larger head and weak neck muscles permit greater movement when the head is met with an acceleration-deceleration force.

-• Infant and young children have soft brains with high water content, and the newborn central nervous system is not completely myelinated and is less able to autoregulate blood flow after injury, resulting in higher susceptibility to injury (Freeman et al., 2008).
+• Infants and young children have soft brains with high water content, and the newborn central nervous system is not completely myelinated and is less able to autoregulate blood flow after injury, resulting in higher susceptibility to injury.

-Identifying AHT in children is through an objective, thorough history, physical examination, laboratory tests, and imaging studies, including a retinal exam.
+They are identifying AHT in children through an objective, thorough history, physical examination, laboratory tests, imaging studies, and a retinal exam.
 Commonly, the pediatric patient will present for medical care related to symptoms of their injury without a history of preceding trauma.
 In cases of child abuse, the history provided by the caregiver is often inconsistent, incomplete, or incorrect.
-Some children may present with mild or nonspecific symptoms and may be misdiagnosed, only to return with several or fatal injuries (Christian, 2015).
+Some children may present with mild or nonspecific symptoms such as vomiting or fussiness and may be misdiagnosed, only to return with severe or fatal injuries (Christian, 2024).
 Therefore, awareness and understanding of the clinical presentation and associated findings in pediatric AHT can aid in early identification and treatment.

 A physical exam of the patient may raise suspicion for abuse when noting multiple injuries at different healing stages or injuries that do not correlate with the child's developmental level.
 For example, bruising is uncommon in an infant that is not ambulating.
 Other varied symptoms may include mild flu-like symptoms, altered consciousness, and coma.
-A complete nursing assessment, with a focus on neurological exam, can provide pertinent clues leading towards necessary testing to confirm the diagnosis.
+A complete nursing assessment focusing on neurological exams can provide pertinent clues that lead to necessary testing to confirm the diagnosis.
 As reviewed, symptoms may be nonspecific and may include:

 • Poor feeding